Type-safe bitwise operations - TL;DR

 The underlying type

-Is the the specification of the underlying type required?
+Here is a standard conforming decision diagram, whether the specification of the underlying type required:

 Ok, the unsigned

-is more a theoretical issue, since all C++ compilers already used two’s complement for signed integers, even before it got mandatory with C++20 (https://en.cppreference.com/w/cpp/language/types).
+requirement for pre C++20 compilers is more of a theoretical issue, since all C++ compilers already used two’s complement for signed integers, even before it got mandatory with C++20 (https://en.cppreference.com/w/cpp/language/types).

-So, in case your compiler uses signed two’s complement, you can use the following dicision diagram:
+So, in case your compiler uses signed two’s complement, you can use the following simplified decision diagram:

 It may seem pedantic, but defining the underlying type in the unscoped and disable_complement